nspcc-dev/neofs-spec/20-api-v2/container.md

 ### Method SetExtendedACL

 Invokes 'SetEACL' method of 'Container` smart contract and returns response immediately.
-After one more block in sidechain, Extended ACL changes are added into smart contract storage.
+After one more block in sidechain, changes in an Extended ACL are added into smart contract storage.

 Statuses:
-- **OK** (0, SECTION_SUCCESS):
+- **OK** (0, SECTION_SUCCESS): \
   request to save container eACL has been sent to the sidechain;
 - Common failures (SECTION_FAILURE_COMMON).